Knowledge Base

 View details

-No. The queues are not a place for self-promotion, and you should not post a story as an ad for your published or almost-published work.
+However, the queues are not a place for self-promotion, and you should not post a story as an ad for your published or forthcoming work.
 This is not fair to the critiquer, who spends time and effort on a critique that will go wasted, and it is not fair to other CC-ers, as it takes up a story slot that could be put to real use.

 View details